uPortal-Project/SimpleContentPortlet/docs/attachments.md

 # Attachments

-Attachments are stored in the `SCM_ATTACHMENTS` tables and in the `content` directory.
-Therefore, the servlet container (Tomcat) service account needs to have write access to `$CATALINA_HOME/webapps/content`
+Attachments are stored in the `SCM_ATTACHMENTS` table and in the `content` directory.

+If the servlet container (Tomcat) service account is differnt from the account that deployed the portlet, the service account needs to have write access to `$CATALINA_HOME/webapps/SimpleContentPortlet/content`.